Print

 Instructions

-2. Heat oil in medium-high heat, add eggs, and scramble into omelets.
+2. Heat the oil in a wok or large sauté pan at medium-high heat, add eggs, and scramble into omelets.
 Leave in large pieces.
-Remove from wok/skillet.
+Remove from wok.
 Set aside.

 5. Add onion, eggplants, and kaffir leaves.
 Stir together well.
 Cook until the vegetables are slightly tender.
-(1-2 minutes max.)
+(2-3 minutes)

-6. Add rice, break up the clumps, and stir.
+6. Add rice, break up the rice grains if they are clumping together.
+Stir well.

 7. Add sauces, stir well, and cook for 2 more minutes.
 Helpful notes* Spread the rice evenly on the wok/skillet surface to let the moisture from the food escape.
-This will allow the fried rice to be on the drier side rather than the mushy rice.
+This will allow the fried rice to be drier than the mushy rice.

-8. Add the Thai basil, stir in well.
+8. Add the Thai basil, and stir in well.
 Turn the heat off and let the residual heat wilt/cook the basil leaves.
-Carefully taste the fried rice, adjust with more sugar, fish sauce, or seasoning sauce as needed.
-Serve warm.
-Garnish with more white pepper, chopped fresh chili, or basil leaves.
+Carefully taste the fried rice, and adjust with more sugar, fish sauce, or seasoning sauce as needed.
+Serve immediately.
+Garnish with your favorite ingredients suggested below.
 Enjoy!

 Notes

 • Rice: Use day-old Jasmine rice.
-That means, use rice that's been cooked the day before so there's less moisture in it so when stir-frying, it's less likely to get mushy.
-If you are unable to cook your rice the day before, try this.
+That means using rice cooked the day before so there's less moisture in it, so when stir-frying, it's less likely to get mushy.
+If you cannot cook your rice the day before, try this.
 Use less water when cooking the jasmine rice.
-Once the rice is cooked, spread the rice out on a large platter-like baking sheet for an hour or so before using it to stirfry.
+Once the rice is cooked, spread it out on a big platter-like baking sheet for an hour before using it to stirfry.

-• Green curry paste: If you have store-bought paste, you will need to use slightly less than what the recipe asked for. if store-bought.
+• Green curry paste: If you have a store-bought paste, you must use slightly less than the recipe requested.
 Store-bought pastes tend to be saltier too.
-You may need to add a little extra sugar to the final dish to help balance the salty flavor.
+You may need to add extra sugar to the final dish to help balance the salty flavor.
 Start with 1 tsp of sugar and add more if necessary.

 • Prep Time: 15